microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 ### Basic Helper Extension

-To illustrate how the Helper Extension pattern can cover a wide variety of scenarios, let's start with a basic example where we will surface an "echo" command in a UI Helper Extension that can be called by a Workspace Extension.
+Let's start with a basic "Helper" Extension.
+Here we will surface an "echo" command defined by a UI Helper Extension so that it can be invoked by our main Workspace Extension.

 ![Basic Helper Extension Architecture](images/remote-extensions/basic-helper.png)

-The key to the definition of a helper extension to add `"api": "none"` to `package.json` so that both UI and Workspace extensions can add the helper as a dependency.
-This tells VS Code that it can safely ignore any synchronous APIs returned as a part of the extension's activation function as all cross-extension communication with it will be done through commands.
+The key to defining a helper extension is setting `"api": "none"` in its `package.json`, which lets both UI and Workspace extensions add the helper as a extension dependency.

 *package.json (Helper Extension)*